-(4) Building Standards: New and Existing Development.

-- (a) Outdoor storage or display.
+- (4) Building Standards: New and Existing Development. - The following standards apply to new and existing buildings and uses: - (a) Outdoor storage or display.
 No outdoor storage or display of goods shall be allowed except for the following: - 1.
 Outdoor dining accessory to restaurants, taverns and coffee shops. - 2.
 Incidental accessory structures at automotive service and repair establishments, such as donation drop-off boxes, ice machines and soda machines. - 3.
 Automatic teller machines accessory to banks. - 4.
 Landscape and hardware supplies may be displayed outside during business hours. - 5.
-Periodic "sidewalk sales" may be allowed as a temporary use.
+Periodic "sidewalk sales" may be allowed as a temporary use. - (5) Building Forms.